• Skip to primary navigation

 • Remove the cookie sheet from the refrigerator and use a small bunny cookie cutter to cut a bunny shape out of the center of each cookie.

-• Arrange the cookie circles about 1” apart on the prepared baking sheet.
+• Arrange the cookie circles about 1” apart on the prepared baking sheets.

 • Gently insert the bunny cutouts into the center of differently colored cookie circles.
 If at any time the shapes become too soft to handle easily, place the cookie sheet into the freezer briefly to firm the dough.